ikeali/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a magic file school.mgc that can be used with the command file
+a script that creates an empty file